maria-korosteleva/GarmentCode/docs/Installation.md

 ### Using as a library in other projects

-Add GarmentCode repository to `PYTHONPATH`.
+Add the root repository to `PYTHONPATH`.

 ## (Optional) Installing Autodesk Maya+Qualoth garment viewer GUI